gtrxAC/mre-makefile/README.md

 ## Status
 ### What works
 - Compiling a VXP file under Linux
-- Running a compiled VXP on Nokia Series 30+ and Alcatel 2005x
+- Running a compiled VXP on MRE 3.x phones

 ### What is untested
 - Compiling a VXP file under Windows

 ### What doesn't work
 - Compiling a VXP file under macOS
-- Running a compiled VXP on Doro PhoneEasy and most other devices
+- Running a compiled VXP on MRE <3.0 phones
 - Editing app metadata (tags)
 - Editing app resources - not planned unless absolutely required